-Many couples move in together before they get married.
+Many couples are moving in together before they get married.
 Deciding to live together is a big step in any relationship.
-It generally means you’re seriously thinking about marriage, but you want to do a little more investigating before taking the plunge.
+It generally means you’re seriously thinking about commitment, but you want to do a little more investigating before taking the plunge.

 Set a Positive Precedent